What is crypto regulation?

 Regulation vs. legislation

-Although the words “regulation” and “legislation” are often used interchangeably in everyday conversation, semantically speaking they actually describe two separate parts of the same process.
+Although the words “regulation” and “legislation” are often used interchangeably in everyday conversation, semantically speaking, they actually describe two separate parts of the same process.

 Legislation is the collective term for the process of preparing and setting laws.
 Lawmakers propose and create rules that are meant to manage the behaviour of people, institutions or industries.
 Legislation is legally binding, meaning that the issuers of a law can impose punishments in case the rules are not followed.

 Regulations are more specific.
-The biggest difference between legislation and regulation is that regulation is more concise and imposed with a specific topic or industry in mind.
+The biggest difference between legislation and regulation is that regulation is more concise and is imposed with a specific topic or industry in mind.
 Furthermore, authorities different from the government can impose regulations only when a piece of legislation authorises such authority to do so.

 Crypto regulation vs. bank regulation